momori256/momori.dev/blog/building-a-lisp-like-language-from-scratch-in-rust.md

 }
 ```

-As the AST has a recursive structure, naturally the evalation function `eval` is recursive as well.
+Given the recursive structure of AST, it's only natural that the evaluation function `eval` mirrors this recursive design:

 ```rs
 #[derive(Debug, PartialEq, Eq)]